Ethics and accountability at TucsonSentinel.com

 TucsonSentinel.com is a nonprofit local independent online news organization that reports nonpartisan news in the public interest, adhering to the highest professional standards of accuracy, fairness and integrity.

-Our ethical standards include the Society of Professional Journalists' Code of Ethics, the professional standards laid out by the Local Independent Online News Publishers organization, and the editorial independence policy recommended by the Institute for Nonprofit News, along with the clear attribution policies laid out by the National Summit on Plagiarism and Fabrication.
+Our ethical standards include the Society of Professional Journalists' Code of Ethics, the professional standards laid out by the Local Independent Online News Publishers organization, and the editorial independence, excellence and transparency standards recommended by the Institute for Nonprofit News, along with the clear attribution policies laid out by the National Summit on Plagiarism and Fabrication.
 Our work is also informed by the Code of Ethics of the National Press Photographers Association.

 SPJ Code of Ethics

 Members of the Society of Professional Journalists believe that public enlightenment is the forerunner of justice and the foundation of democracy.
 Ethical journalism strives to ensure the free exchange of information that is accurate, fair and thorough.
 An ethical journalist acts with integrity.

 The Society declares these four principles as the foundation of ethical journalism and encourages their use in its practice by all people in all media.

 Ethical journalism should be accurate and fair.
 Journalists should be honest and courageous in gathering, reporting and interpreting information.

 Ethical journalism treats sources, subjects, colleagues and members of the public as human beings deserving of respect.